 Your first step in financing your post-secondary education is to complete the FAFSA: the Free Application for Federal Student Aid.
-This form may seem confusing, but you can use NerdWallet's FAFSA Guide if you need help navigating this process.
+This form may seem confusing, but you can use NerdWallet's FAFSA Guide to help navigate the process.

 Learn more about preparing for college, types of financial aid, how to apply for aid, and how to manage the repayment of loans from Federal Student Aid, an office of the U.S. Department of Education.